Capital One Venture Rewards Credit Card review

 Just because the rewards are called "miles," don’t restrict your thinking to only airlines.
 Rewards can be redeemed for a variety of travel expenses, such as hotel accommodations, auto rentals and theme park tickets, or turned into cash and merchandise credit if you don’t intend to travel (more on that below).

-The 75,000 miles bonus offer starts things off on a nice foot, but the real star power of the Capital One Venture Card is that it enables you to earn 2X the miles on every dollar spent, on every purchase, with no cap and no expiration on miles earned for the life of the account, and the redemption options are very flexible, too.
+The 75,000 miles bonus offer starts things off on a nice foot, but the real star power of the Venture card is that it enables you to earn 2X the miles on every dollar spent, on every purchase, with no cap and no expiration on miles earned for the life of the account, and the redemption options are very flexible, too.
 This makes it one of the most compelling rewards cards on the market.

 In fact, redeeming rewards with the Venture card is as simple as earning them.
 You can use the Capital One travel portal to make a booking or transfer your rewards to a travel partner, or, you can simply choose the "cover your travel purchases" option to get reimbursed for a recent travel purchase.
 This allows you more flexibility in how you travel with rewards.
 Plane tickets (even on lesser-known or budget airlines), cruise lines, taxi cabs, travel agents, rail lines and limousine services are just a handful of categories covered.
 This means you can use rewards to cover more specific things such as an Airbnb stay, or a National Park campsite booking.

-venture redeem a purchaseventure redeem
+venture redeem a purchase

 And just because the Venture card is advertised as a travel card doesn’t mean you can’t redeem rewards for other things, too.
 Say this is your go-to card, and thanks to the welcome bonus, you end up racking up 150,000 miles your first year as a cardholder.
 That’s worth $1,500 in travel!
 Problem is though, you aren’t really planning on traveling anytime soon.
 Say, perhaps, you have home renovation projects you need to tend to instead.
 Venture miles can be great for this too thanks to the option to redeem for gift cards.